nickmeinhold/endpoints-template/README.md

 - [Google Cloud Endpoints][3]
 - [Google App Engine Maven plugin][4]

+1. To create a new project for this tutorial:

+    1. Make sure you are logged into the Google account you want to use for the project.

+    1. Visit the Google Developers Console.
+You may need to accept one or more Terms of Service.

+    1. Click Create Project.

+    1. In the New Project dialog, assign some name for your project.
+It doesn't have to match the name you assign to your Maven project (described later).
+You can accept the project ID or make up your own.

+    1. Click Create to create the project.

+    1. Note the project ID, as you'll need it later.
+(Alternatively, you can revisit the project later in the console to determine its ID.)

+    1. Click APIs & auth > Credentials > Create new Client ID.

+    1. If this is a new project, fill out the Create Client ID form:

+    1. Select Web application as the Application Type.
+    1. Specify http://localhost:8080 in the textbox labeled AUTHORIZED JAVASCRIPT ORIGINS.
+(This is for local testing.)
+    1. Click Create Client ID.
+    1. Keep this tab open so you can look up the client and project IDs later.

 1. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would